 The AEJ plays an active and activist role in promoting media freedom and highlighting a growing number of attempts by governments and others to undermine and suppress it.

-AEJ UK Chairman William Horsley is the AEJ International media freedom representative and works regularly with many other partner media freedom groups on these issues.
+AEJ UK Chairman William Horsley was the AEJ International media freedom representative until 2022 and works regularly with many other partner media freedom groups on these issues.

 AEJ UK blogs, books, briefings